Skip to content

 Use your body language.

-This means no crossed arms, hands on hips, harsh hand gestures or zero eye contact!
+This means no crossed arms, hands on hips, harsh hand gestures or avoiding eye contact!
 Using disengaged body language might appear that you're uninterested in what they have to say - even if you're not.

-Thinking about your body language when you’re listening will help you bond and develop relationships with anyone you speak to.
+Thinking about your body language when you’re actively listening will help you bond and develop relationships with anyone you speak to.

 3. Demonstrate Your Confidence